opnfv/vineperf/docs/testing/user/userguide/yardstick.rst

 image, which can be downloaded from `<http://artifacts.opnfv.org/vswitchperf.html/>`__ (see :ref:`vloop-vnf`).

-Please follow the :ref:`vsperf-installation` to install ViNePerf inside vloop-vnf image.
+Please follow the :ref:`vineperf-installation` to install ViNePerf inside vloop-vnf image.
 As ViNePerf will be run in trafficgen mode, it is possible to skip installation and compilation of OVS, QEMU and DPDK to keep image size smaller.